In this article

 Alcoholics Anonymous is often interchangeable with the idea of alcohol recovery and long-lasting sobriety.

-Founded in 1935 by Bill W. and Doctor Bob Smith, AAโs 12 Step Program became a foundational approach to alcohol recovery.
-Over the years, the scientific understanding of alcohol abuse, alcohol use disorder (AUD), and substance abuse evolved.ย
+Founded in 1935 by Bill W. and Doctor Bob Smith, AA’s 12 Step Program became a foundational approach to alcohol recovery.

 The 12 Step Program continues to be a supportive part of alcohol recovery.
 Whether during or after professional treatment and detox, the Twelve Steps are a way for recovering alcoholics to help take control of their recovery.